spatialos/gdk-for-unity/docs/setup-and-installing.md

-To get set you'll need to create a SpatialOS account, install some dependencies and clone the GDK repository.
+To start using the SpatialOS GDK for Unity you'll need to create a SpatialOS account, install some dependencies and clone the GDK repository.

 <%(Include file="content/initial-set-up.md")%>